opentelekomcloud-docs/modelarts/umn/source/model_templates/template_description/arm-ascend_template.rst

 Template Input
 --------------

 The template input is the OM-based model package stored on OBS.
 Ensure that the OBS directory you use and ModelArts are in the same region.
-For details about model package requirements, see `Model Package Example <#modelarts230254enustopic0235925353section1761262493211>`__.
+For details about model package requirements, see `Model Package Example <#model-package-example>`__.

 Input and Output Mode
 ---------------------